varunbala2237/pigo-stream/README.md

 📧 Email verification is needed to login into the site

 # API's Used
-Im currently using TMDB API for both Movies and TV Shows Metadata.
+Im currently using TMDB API for both Movies and shows Metadata.

 🎥 Visit https://www.themoviedb.org/ for more details.